 That from Proskauer’s recent letter to Plaintiff and the Court’s own August 14th Order, the Proskauer Defendants listed by Proskauer and this Court do not even match.
-As this Court claims the “The ‘Proskauer Defendants’ include Proskauer Rose LLP, Kenneth Rubinstein, Stephen C. Krane (deceased) and the Estate of Stephen R. Kaye.”
-Where this Court accounting of the Proskauer partners is missing Christopher Wheeler (as listed in the Proskauer letter as a Defendant), Gregory Mashberg and Joanna Smith.
-This Court cannot fail to include Mashberg and Smith as Proskauer Defendants when they clearly responded to the Amended Complaint as Defendants and again this Court must clarify this for the continued administration of this suit.
+As this Court claims the “The ‘Proskauer Defendants’ include Proskauer Rose LLP, Kenneth Rub[e]nstein, Stephen C. Krane (deceased) and the Estate of Stephen R. Kaye.”
+Where this Court’s accounting of the Proskauer partners is missing Christopher Wheeler, a central Conspirator, who is listed in the Proskauer letter as a Defendant by Gregory Mashberg.
+Both this Court and Proskauer cannot fail to include Mashberg and Smith as Proskauer Defendants when they clearly responded to the Amended Complaint as Defendants and again this Court must clarify this for the continued administration of this suit.

-That let us be crystal clear that the Amended Complaint that only certain “cherry picked” Proskauer Partners, Associates and Of Counsel responded to in fact names ALL the Proskauer Partners at that time and also included the following central conspirators who were named directly as Defendants, not just the “cherry picked” few that responded to the Emergency Motion in their August 13, 2012 response or the “cherry picked” few who responded to the Amended Complaint and other pleadings.
+That let us be crystal clear that the Amended Complaint that only certain “cherry picked” Proskauer Partners, Associates and Of Counsel responded to, in fact names ALL the Proskauer Partners at that time of filing the Amended Complaint and also included the following central conspirators who were named directly as Defendants, not just the “cherry picked” few that responded to the Emergency Motion in their August 13, 2012 response or the “cherry picked” few who responded to the Amended Complaint and other pleadings.
 Many of these named Proskauer Defendants listed below and named in the Amended Complaint did not, nor have ever, filed responses either personally or professionally despite their firm accepting service of the complaint, which on the cover page alone included these named Proskauer Defendants,

 “PROSKAUER ROSE LLP, and, all of its Partners, Associates and Of Counsel, in their professional and individual capacities,